Sabihxh/finance/README.md

 # Tridex
-This project aims to find an algorithm that can shortlist the best companies to invest in on FTSE 350 index at any given day.
-The algorithm would consist of several mid to long term trading strategies which work together to shortlist the stocks.
+Algorithm consisting of multiple mid and long term trading strategies that shortlist the best companies to invest in on FTSE 350 index, on a given day.

 The jupyter notebook `strategies.ipynb` contains the mock up of trading strategies.